My Quiet Kitchen

 Store leftover cheese sauce in the refrigerator for up to 5 days.
 Can also be frozen.
 Thaw and briefly heat the sauce to restore to its original creamy consistency.

-A high-speed blender will produce the best texture in this sauce because it breaks down the nuts and oats with ease.
-But if you don't have one, just follow the standard method for soaking cashews, either overnight at room temperature or in hot water for 1 to 2 hours.
+Soaking cashews - a high-speed blender like a Vitamix produces the best texture in this sauce because it fully breaks down the nuts and oats.
+If using a regular blender, follow the standard method for soaking cashews, either overnight at room temperature or in hot water for 1 to 2 hours.

 Estimated Nutrition (per serving)